-Summer Sessions.
-Work taken during the summer sessions carries the same scholastic recognition as that taken during regular semesters.
-A complete schedule of offerings is available in the Summer Sessions Bulletin, which may be obtained from the Registration Services office.
+Work taken during the summer sessions carries the same scholastic recognition as that taken during the regular semester.
+A complete schedule of offerings is available in the Summer Sessions Schedule of Classes, which may be obtained from the Registration Services office.